ulbergc/EQlocator/README.md

 How can we transfer the contents of a large database from one format to another with minimal downtime, while allowing additions and updates to the original database?
 I'll present a method to do this and to validate that the final information is the same between the databases.

 ## Tech Stack
-Two database formats:
+Two database formats: PostgreSQL, ?
-Transfer tool:
+Transfer tool: Airflow, Presto?

 ## Data Source
 Example: Amazon customer reviews